 Today Jews and non-Jews alike visit the Western Wall which has been made accessible to all by the addition of an expansive area in front of the Kotel.
 It is traditional to place a prayer note with your private message to God between the ancient stones of the Wall.
 Other traditions include dressing modestly when visiting the Kotel and separate prayer areas for men and women.
 Mondays and Thursdays are particularly joyous at the Kotel as young boys from all over Israel and the world celebrate their Bar Mitzvah and read from the Torah for the first time at the Kotel.
 If you want to see more of the Western Wall it is possible to go beneath the ground and follow the excavated continuation of the Wall through the Western Wall Tunnel.

-of David & Underground Jerusalem Tour to explore Jerusalem's
+Join the City of David Jerusalem Tour to explore Jerusalem's

 rich history and visit the western wall.